5 of 25 portraits on display in Room 14 at the National Portrait Gallery

 This portraitback to top

 In designing this posthumous bust, the sculptor Joseph Wilton allegedly had Wolfe's coffin opened so he could sketch Wolfe's face, but found it 'much too much distorted'.
 Instead, he created an idealised portrait of a hero, stated to be based on a servant of Lord Gower's who was very like Wolfe, wearing the armour of an ancient Roman soldier.
 The wolf motifs on the shoulders are a pun on the General's name.
+More detailed information on this portrait is available in a National Portrait Gallery collection catalogue, John Kerslake's Early Georgian Portraits (1977, out of print).

 Linked publicationsback to top